Aubay-Data-AI/calista/docs/intro.rst

 At its heart, Calista provides a cohesive set of classes and methods that consolidate the functionalities of disparate engine-specific modules.
 For instance, users can seamlessly execute operations typically performed by Spark or SQL engines through intuitive interfaces provided by Calista.

 The current implementation has been developed in Python 3.10.
-For now, you can execute data quality checks using the following engines or platforms: spark, pandas, polars, snowflake, bigquery, postgre.
+For now, you can execute data quality checks using the following engines or platforms: spark, pandas, polars, snowflake, bigquery.

 Whether you're orchestrating data pipelines or conducting data quality assessments, Calista equips you with the tools needed to navigate the complex terrain of data quality checks with ease and efficiency.